President of Malta: Assumption of office

-Whenever the office of President is temporarily vacant; until a new President is appointed; and whenever the holder of the office is absent from Malta, on vacation, or is for any reason unable to perform the functions conferred upon them by the Constitution, those functions are performed by an individual appointed by the Prime Minister, after consultation with the Leader of the Opposition.
-If such individual has not yet been appointed, the Speaker of the House of Representatives performs the duties of the President.
+Whenever the holder of the office is absent from Malta, on vacation, or is for any reason unable to perform the functions conferred upon them by the Constitution, those functions are performed by an individual appointed by the prime minister, after consultation with the leader of the opposition.
+If such an individual has not yet been appointed, the speaker of the House of Representatives performs the duties of the president.

+Notwithstanding the above, on the expiration of five years from the date of the appointment to the office of President, the office does not become automatically vacant.
+The Constitution states that until a two-thirds majority resolution is achieved in the House of Representatives, the person occupying the office of the President of Malta, shall, in any circumstance, remain in office until the resolution is achieved.
+With no anti-deadlock provision, it will need to be seen how this provision will be applied in practice.

-Role of the President
+Role of the president

-Among the powers of the President:
+Among the powers of the president: